Hamburger

 Financial transaction tax (IOF)

-The IOF applies to several types of transactions such as credit, exchange and insurance, loans, as well as on transactions involving gold, financial asset or exchange instruments.
+The IOF applies to several types of transactions such as credit, exchange, insurance, loans, as well as on transactions involving gold, financial asset or securities.
 IOF rates and basis vary depending on the nature of the transaction.
 IOF over exchange transactions are expected to sunset by 2029.

 State VAT on sales and services (ICMS)